jherekhealy/AQFED.jl/src/collocation/README.md

 - A utility function `isArbitrageFree` verifies if given undiscounted call option prices are arbitrage free.
 - The function `filterConvexPrices` returns the closest set of arbitrage free prices.

+There is a small error in the original paper and in the third edition of the book, the polynomials used in the sum of square may be of equal degree, while the paper specifies one of the polynomials with a lower degree.

 ## Example
 ### TSLA input
 ```julia